Employment Litigation Lawyer in Washington, D.C. & Virginia

 If you must take time off work for any of these reasons, your employer cannot cancel your benefits and must reinstate your job when you return.

-If you have lost your job or face unfair or unsafe working conditions at your place of employment in Virginia or Washington, D.C., the experienced attorneys at S.L.
+If you have lost your job or face unfair or unsafe working conditions at your place of employment in Washington, D.C. & Virginia, the experienced attorneys at S.L.
 England, PLLC, are ready to fight for you.
 Whether you need compensation for lost pay, punitive damages against your employer, or reinstatement at your job, our attorneys have the courtroom experience necessary to effectively present your case to a jury or judge.
-If you need to file legal action to protect your job or to seek compensation, call us today at (202) 489-0720 or contact us online.